estafette/estafette.io/content/getting-started/bitbucket/_index.md

 ## Installing the App

-Click the _installation url_ as shown in the registered app and select the workspace you want to authorize it for.
+First go to the `Installed apps` page and check the `Enable development mode` checkbox.
+Then go back to `Develop apps` and click the _installation url_ as shown in the previously registered app and select the workspace you want to authorize it for.

 ## Configure Estafette for registered App

 Now that the App has been registered with Bitbucket update the Estafette config by setting `appClientID` and `appClientSecret` from the values shown in Bitbucket.

 ```yaml
 api: